 Using modern AI / ML technologies Demand Sensing has now made it possible to analyze the impact of these variables on sales demand and enable them to predict demand more accurately.
-It is fast becoming an indispensable tool in supply chain p[lanning for accurate demand forecasting.
-It builds upon the classical traditional forecasting methods to develop baseline forecasts and then refines these forecasts for higher accuracy by taking into account other variables that impact the sales demand on a near real-time basis.
+Therefore, it is fast becoming an indispensable tool in supply chain planning for accurate demand forecasting.
+Moreover, it builds upon the classical traditional forecasting methods to develop baseline forecasts and then refines these forecasts for higher accuracy by taking into account other variables that impact the sales demand on a near real-time basis.
 Demand Sensing leads to better demand forecasting accuracy helping organizations to improve customer demand fulfillment, enhance revenues and optimize inventory throughout their distribution network and reduce costs.

 Other than optimizing the inventory to meet demands, supply chains can also migrate to a just-in-time inventory management model to boost their responsiveness to consumer’s demands and lower their costs significantly.

 AL/ML-based Demand Sensing tools can make use of a variety of data available to predict demand more accurately.
 Such data includes (but not limited to):

 - Demand disruption events like strikes, lockdown, curfew etc.

 - Supply Factors

 - Extreme weather events like floods, cyclones, storms etc.

 The variable may change for different businesses & organizations and any given variable can be modelled in Demand Sensing to analyze the impact on sales demand for greater accuracy.